phpman > man > perlglossary(1)

 freeware

-code available as well.
+available as well.
 Now often called open source software.
-Recently there has been
+Recently there has been a trend

-a trend to use the term in contradistinction to open source software, to refer only to
+to use the term in contradistinction to open source software, to refer only to free

-free software released under the Free Software Foundation's GPL (General Public
+software released under the Free Software Foundation’s GPL (General Public License), but

 function

-value.
 In computers, refers to a subroutine or operator that returns a value.
-It may
+It may or may not

 funny character